generated: 2025-10-31 07:04:57

 • The Effects of the Uniform Partition of Heirs Property Act on Residential Mobility and Agricultural Engagement Heejin Kim, Michigan State University; Craig Carpenter, Michigan State University; John Anders, Trinity University; Marcus Bernard, Kentucky State University; and Trey Malone, Purdue University

-27. Presidential Address [Plenary]
+32. NARSC Presidential Address [Plenary]

-Thursday | 6:15 pm-7:30 pm | Plenary
+Thursday | 6:15 pm-7:30 pm | Colorado B

 • “Rebels, Renegades, and Revolutionaries: The New Geography of the American Brewing Industry”, Neil Reid, University of Toledo Neil Reid, University of Toledo

-28. Welcome Reception [Reception]
+33. Welcome Reception [Reception]

-Thursday | 7:30 pm-8:30 pm | Reception
+Thursday | 7:30 pm-8:30 pm | Colorado B

-30. The Regional Dimensions of Climate Change Mitigation [Formal Paper Session]
+34. The Regional Dimensions of Climate Change Mitigation [Formal Paper Session]

-Friday | 8:00 am-10:00 am | Room 2
+Friday | 8:00 am-10:00 am | Maroon Peak

-Organizer: Timothy Wojan, Oak Ridge Institute for Science and Education
+Organizer: Timothy Wojan, National Science Foundation

 • The impact of energy price shocks on US local industries Minsu Kim, Pennsylvania State University; and Stephan Goetz, Pennsylvania State University